 All units come standard with rugged industrial M12 connectors to provide superior durability.
 For applications requiring an IP64 rating (protection from dust and splashing water), you can opt for an SMD17E2 Networked Series unit with a shaft seal.

 If you're seeking flexibility, AMCI's SMD17E2 Networked Series scores high marks.
-We've made it easy to add stepper axes wherever you need them on your EtherNet/IP, Modbus-TCP, or Profibus network, just plug in another SMD17E2 Networked Series and configure your motion axis over the network with our simple web server - done.
+We've made it easy to add stepper axes wherever you need them on your EtherNet/IP, Modbus-TCP, or Profibus network, just plug in another SMD17E2 Networked Series and select your network with our simple web server - and you're ready to go.

 E2 Technology by AMCI is an innovative new multi-protocol approach to Ethernet distributed I/O. Supported protocols include EtherNet/IP™, Modbus-TCP, and PROFINET.